SublimeLinter/SublimeLinter-csslint/README.md

 To get a list of the available rule names, execute `csslint --list-rules` from a terminal.

+You may also use any of the `csslint` configuration options, including `.csslintrc` files and embedded rules.
+Please see the [csslint documentation](https://github.com/stubbornella/csslint/wiki/Command-line-interface#configuration-files) for more information.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: